SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 - `npm run workbench-client-testing-app:lint`\
   Lints the `workbench-client-testing-app`.

+### Commands for working on the getting started application

+- `npm run workbench-getting-started-app:serve`\
+  Serves the `workbench-getting-started-app` on http://localhost:4500.\
+  Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

+- `npm run workbench-getting-started-app:lint`\
+  Lints the `workbench-testing-app`.

 ### Commands for generating the project documentation

 We generate separate changelogs for the packages `@scion/workbench` and `@scion/workbench-client` because of their independent release cycles.